 - Commitment Issues: Harvey cannot seem to be in a commited romantic relationship with a woman for too long.
 It's mostly because of his serious trust and abandonment issues which stem all the way back to his issues with his mother.

-- Cynical Mentor: Heck, it's the only reason he became a mentor in the first place: the drugs falling out of the case was only a cherry on top of the darkly amusing package that walked through the door.
+- Cynical Mentor: It's the only reason he became a mentor in the first place: the drugs falling out of the case was only a cherry on top of the darkly amusing package that walked through the door.

 - Deadpan Snarker: Slightly, yes.
 Say, like, every five minutes.